 Sensory effects include perceptual distortions that vary with dose, setting, and mood.
 Psychic effects include distortions of thought associated with time and space.
-Time may appear to stand still, and forms and colors seem to change and take on new significance.
-Weeks or even months after some hallucinogens have been taken, the user may experience flashbacks - fragmentary recurrences of certain aspects of the drug experience in the absence of actually taking the drug.
-The occurrence of a flashback is unpredictable, but is more likely to occur during times of stress and seems to occur more frequently in younger individuals.
-With time, these episodes diminish and become less intense.
+Time may appear to stand still, and forms and LSD powder and capsules colors seem to change and take on new significance.
+Weeks or even months after some hallucinogens have been taken, the user may develop an uncommon disorder called Hallucinogen Persisting Perception Disorder (HPPD) or experience "flashbacks."
+HPPD can include fragmentary recurrences of certain aspects of the drug experience in the absence of actually taking the drug.
+The occurrence of HPPD is unpredictable, but may be more likely to occur during times of stress and seems to occur more frequently in younger individuals.